tim-cools/lexy-language/README.md

 🖥️ [Interactive DEMO!
 (Web from a desktop browser only for now)](https://lexy-language.github.io/lexy-editor/) 📄 [Documentation!
 (On GitHub)](https://github.com/lexy-language/lexy-language/blob/main/Introduction/1_Philosophy.md)

+## Lexy

+A simple programming language for implementing various mathematical calculations and tax laws.

 ## Transparent and consistent Tax Laws

 The mission of Lexy is to encourage governments to publish their Tax Laws as executable lexy scripts.
 It would ensure everyone knows how taxes are calculated, and that everyone adheres to the same rules.